CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. At the top of the page, select **Language Studio** to return to the Language Studio home page.

 ### Task 3: Analyze reviews in Language Studio

+In this task, you will learn how to analyze reviews in Language Studio to extract sentiment, key phrases, and insights using AI.

 1. In a web browser, navigate to [Language Studio](https://language.cognitive.azure.com?azure-portal=true).